savio-henrique/nixos-config/README.md

 ### :paintbrush: Customization and theming
 - [x] Add an 'awesomewm' module with all awesomewm config to work in my visual hosts.
 - - [x] Add configurations to have modular widgets working.
+- - [ ] Turn terminal configuration on 'rc.lua' dynamical and configurable by feature flag
 - [x] Update the 'picom' module to work with all visual hosts.
 - [x] Add a 'rofi' module to work in my visual hosts.
 - [x] Add a 'vesktop' module to work in my visual hosts.